IEtherMac

 Name Type Description

 Ethernet MAC which supports full-duplex operation ONLY.
-See the IEtherMac for general informations.
+See the ~IEtherMac for general information.

 Used in compound modules